 After you write your cover letter, it is important to have it proofread by someone else.
 Even if you think it’s perfect, it’s always a good idea to have a fresh pair of eyes look at it.
 Sometimes you can be blind to your own mistakes.
 So, it is always recommended to have it double checked before you send it off.

 Check out these 6 common mistakes NOT to make on your application letter and information you should always include in an education cover letter when searching for a teaching job position.
 Read a recent blog post about how to highlight your skills and strengths in your teacher resume and cover letter.

 Learn more about Candace Alstad-Davies by reviewing my about me page.
 From that page, you can review testimonials and frequently asked questions.

-Need some writing help making a stellar teaching application letter, cover letter, resume, or CV curriculum vitae?
+Are you in need of help with creating a professional quality introduction letter, cover letter, resume, or CV?
 Take the time to review and order one of our resume packages or individual services.

 Have questions, please connect by sending an email to Candace or call toll-free at 1 877 738-8052.
 I would enjoy chatting with you.